draftysumo/Ubuntu-Talon/README.md

 ### Office Suite Installation:
 - Installs either LibreOffice or OnlyOffice, depending on user choice.

-### .desktop Entry Modifications (Drafty preset only):
-- Renames desktop entries for synaptic, gparted, gedit, software-properties-gtk, and update-manager to more user-friendly names.

-- Updates the desktop database for new names.

 ### System Cleanup:
 - Removes unnecessary packages and cleans up temporary files.